1. Packages

 Groups []AppGroupAssignmentsGroupArgs

-A group to assign the app to.
+A group to assign to this application

 appId String